Amanda Rachel Toms (BA Hons)

 Boat Sculpture

-The boats tell a story, of being in the elements, weathering storms, being pulled over pebbles up the beach, the layered surfaces are created overtime and take on a colourful patina.
+The boats tell a story, of being in the elements, weathering storms, being dragged over pebbles up the beach, the layered surfaces are created overtime and take on a colourful patina.
 Wrecks begin to develop the appearance of a discovered ancient artefact.